 In addition, many buildings in the earthquake-affected areas are structurally uncertain, at risk of collapse in the coming days.

-On the same day, the United Nations Educational, Scientific and Cultural Organization expressed concern about the damage to the heritage sites of Syria and Turkey, and pledged to support the two countries devastated by the earthquake.
+On the same day, the United Nations Educational, Scientific and Cultural Organization expressed concern regarding the damage to the heritage sites of Syria and Turkey, and pledged to support the two countries devastated by the earthquake.

-Following an initial survey of damage to the site, carried out jointly with the Turkish and Syrian authorities, UNESCO said that in Syria, UNESCO is particularly concerned about the situation in the ancient city of Aleppo. on the List World Heritage are in danger.
+Following an initial survey of damage to the site, carried out jointly with the Turkish and Syrian authorities, UNESCO said that in Syria, UNESCO is particularly concerned regarding the situation in the ancient city of Aleppo. on the List World Heritage are in danger.

 UNESCO said it has recorded significant damage in this ancient citadel.
 The western tower of the old city wall has collapsed and some of the buildings in the market place have been weakened.